Nizhalgal: Release and reception

-Nizhalgal was released on 6 November 1980 alongside Varumayin Niram Sivappu with both films having similar themes of unemployment.
+Nizhalgal was released on 6 November 1980 alongside Varumayin Niram Sivappu, with both films having the theme of unemployment.
 Radhakrishnan of Kalki praised the performances of newcomers as natural, Ilaiyaraaja's music and cinematography as colourful and concluded by calling direction as the reality of life as shadow.
 Naagai Dharuman of Anna praised the music, acting, cinematography, dialogues and direction but criticised Bharathiraja for using too many symbolic shots.
-Although the film's story, music and the performance of the cast members received critical acclaim, it failed at the box office.
+Although the film's story, music and the performance of the cast members received critical acclaim, it failed at the box office, with Bharathiraja feeling the audience rejected the film due to its ending, and like Varumayin Niram Sivappu it should have conveyed some optimism.

 Accolades

 At the Tamil Nadu State Film Awards (1981), Nizhalgal won two awards – Best Music Director (for Ilaiyaraaja) and Best Male Playback Singer (for S. P. Balasubrahmanyam).
 At the International Film Festival of India in 1981, Nizhalgal was one of the 21 films to be screened at the Indian Panorama section.
 It was one of the two Tamil films to be screened at the festival; the other being Doorathu Idi Muzhakkam which was released the same year.